ckelly314/pyisotopomer/README.md

 Replace the values in row 3, columns W-Y with the appropriate 31R, 45R, and 46R for your N<sub>2</sub>O reference gas (the reference gas used for on-offs/direct injections).
 The values in the template spreadsheet are specific to the Casciotti Lab's N<sub>2</sub>O reference gas.

 Replace the values in row 7, columns W-Y, with your size correction slopes.
 Ensure that these size correction slopes are normalized to the m/z 44 peak area.
-Ensure that they apply to the raw "ratio of ratios" 31rR/31rR, 45rR/45rR, and 45rR/45rR in columns Z-AB.
+Ensure that they apply to the raw "ratio of ratios" 31rR/31rR, 45rR/45rR, and 45rR/45rR in columns AA-AC.
 The values in the template spreadsheet are specific to the linearity of the Casciotti Lab Delta V, as of February-March 2021.

 The 31R, 45R, and 46R for each sample, normalized to the common reference injection and normalized to a m/z 44 peak area of 20 Vs, are found in columns AI-AK.